 If, therefore, the phrase “could care less” has propagated throughout the English language, no one is at fault (let alone morally bankrupt) for repeating the error.
 It’s more accurate to say that the “wrong” phrase is simply better suited to the environment than the “right” one.
 (A Google search reveals eight times as many results for “could care less” than for “couldn’t care less.”)
 Does that trouble you?
 It troubles me, whether I want it to or not, but I have no idea what we might do about it.
 Even if the 15% of us who use the phrase “couldn’t care less” correctly ALL enlisted full-time in the Grammar Police, we still wouldn’t be able to capture every offender.
 The task is hopeless.

 I’m also beginning to believe, finally, that the task isn’t advised, either.
 I like evolution, after all.
 I trust it.
 It got us here. (“Everything is the way it is,” after all, as biologist and classic scholar D’Arcy Thompson said, “because it got that way.”)
 Besides, it’s clearly not stoppable, either; one might as well try to suppress the tides.
 Might we possibly take some control of how language adapts?
 Guide it or steer it somehow, even a little bit?
-If pressed, I’m enough of a transhumanist—a believer that eventually the human species will begin to take control of its own biological evolution—to have to answer yes… at least in theory.
+If pressed, I’m enough of a transhumanist.
+I believe that eventually the human species will begin to take control of its own biological evolution.
 I have no idea, though, how one might go about it in practice.
 The very idea is… well, let’s just say that we don’t have the grammar or vocabulary to flesh it out.
 Yet.

 In the meantime, I have finally come to accept that a bit more chilling out with regard to how others write and speak is probably warranted.
 Time to surrender my gun and my badge, I think, and go (largely) off duty.
 In time, perhaps, I might even learn to stop worrying and love the f-bomb, so to speak… though it sure is still tempting, even right now, to end this blog post with one surprisingly durable three-letter word that has managed, against all odds, to take root in my change-resistant brain: not.